HarveyP123/HarveyP123.github.io/_pages/cv.md

   * 09/2015. **Merit Student** of *HUST* for top 4% by *HUST*
   * 09/2015. **National Scholarship** for top 0.2% students by Ministry of Education of *P.R.C*

-Teaching
+Teaching Assistant
 ======
   * UConn CSE 3666.
-Introduction to Computer Architecture - Spring 2022 to present.
+Introduction to Computer Architecture - Spring 2022, fall 2022, spring 2023, fall 2023.

 Service and leadership
 ======